 Operating lease payments received are recognized as income on a straight-line basis over the lease terms.

-4) Impairment of non-financial assets and investments accounted for using equity method use are tested for impairment at least annually regardless of whether there is any indication of impairment.
+4) Impairment of non-financial assets and investments accounted for using equity method

 At the end of each reporting period, the Group assesses whether there is any indication that nonfinancial assets may be impaired.